Chinese President Xi Jinping in Davos: No one can win a trade war

 During the election campaign, Trump blasted international trade deals, tapping into a deep well of popular anger over globalization.
 He described one huge U.S.-led trade agreement -- the Trans Pacific Partnership -- as a "disaster done and pushed by special interests who want to rape our country."

+Trump has repeatedly threatened to slap tariffs of 35% on goods -- especially autos -- made in Mexico.
+He has also threatened to penalize China for devaluing its currency (In fact, Beijing is supporting the yuan).

-Xi told Davos delegates that globalization was a double-edged sword, and people around the world had felt the pain of its failings.
+Xi told Davos delegates that globalization is a double-edged sword, and people around the world had felt the pain of its failings.
 But he said it would be a mistake to retreat into isolationism.

 "The right thing to do is to seize every opportunity to jointly meet challenges and chart the right course for economic globalization," he said.